dpa99c/cordova-diagnostic-plugin/README.md

 - `PROVISIONAL` - The app is provisionally authorized to post non-interruptive user notifications.
 - `EPHEMERAL` - The app is authorized to schedule or receive notifications for a limited amount of time.

+For cases where the platform cannot return a definitive answer, the plugin also exposes:
+- `UNKNOWN` (Android and iOS) - Returned when the underlying OS has not yet provided a concrete status (for example, if an iOS Local Network probe timed out).
+Treat this as a transient state and retry before surfacing a denial to the user.

 #### Example

     if(somePermissionStatus === cordova.plugins.diagnostic.permissionStatus.GRANTED){